top of page

 If not and you are brand new to TransTape, that's totally cool, but please stick around!

-This is an incredibly important step that you really shouldn't skip if you're a first time user.
+This is an incredibly important step that you really shouldn't skip if you are a first time user.

 I know, I know.
 You wanna try it now, I get it.